-I can’t remember when or why I started making Cinnamon Rolls for Christmas morning, but it is now a Christmas morning tradition that my kids hold near and dear–and I have to say as much as I enjoyed my family Christmas breakfast growing up, my new tradition of warm baked cinnamon rolls totally trumps my childhood tradition.
+I can’t remember when or why I started making Cinnamon Rolls for Christmas morning, but it is now a Christmas morning tradition that my kids hold near and dear–and I have to say as much as I enjoyed my family Christmas breakfast growing up, my new tradition of warm baked homemade cinnamon rolls totally trumps my childhood tradition.

 Easy Skinny Overnight Cinnamon Rolls

 The first time I baked cinnamon rolls for my family, my husband who is a devoted Cinnabon Cinnamon Roll lover, declared he would take my Homemade Cinnamon Rolls any day over Cinnabon–especially once he heard how much healthier these cinnamon rolls were.
 I call that success!